IBM/node-red-dsx-workflow/README.md

 ![](doc/source/images/note_websocket_url.png)

-The websocket URL is ws://`<Node-RED url`/ws/orchestrate.
-The `Node-RED url` is the marked portion of the URL in the above image.
+The websocket URL is ws://`<Node-RED base url>`/ws/orchestrate.
+The `Node-RED base url` is the marked portion of the URL in the above image.

 ## 5. Create the notebook